sanjay-saxena/subrogation-network/README.md

 $ ./scripts/createArchive.sh
 ```

-This will result in the creation of `subrogation-network.bna`.
+This will result in the creation of `subrogation-network@1.0.0.bna`.

 ## Deploy Business Network Archive

-Assuming that Hyperleder Fabric is running, here is the step to deploy `subrogation-network.bna` to it:
+Assuming that Hyperleder Fabric is running, here is the step to deploy `subrogation-network@1.0.0.bna` to it:

 ```
 $ cd ~/Workdir/subrogation-network
+$ ./scripts/installPeerAdminCard.sh
+$ ./scripts/startNetwork.sh
-$ ./scripts/deploy.sh
+$ ./scripts/importNetworkAdminCard.sh
 ```

 ## Submit Bootstrap Transaction